Occupational therapy can make all the difference in Duchenne and Becker muscular dystrophy

 It is important to remember that occupational therapy is indicated throughout the life of individuals with Duchenne and Becker, but this should be accomplished in phases often referred to as “episodes”.
 This means that he will receive a period of therapy followed by a break.
 Skills learned in therapy should continue to be practiced throughout the break.
 Therapy should be sought out when new issues arise.

-Become a CureDuchenne Certified Occupational Therapist and have a direct and personal impact on the lives of people living with Duchenne.
+Become a CureDuchenne Certified Occupational Therapist and have a direct and personal impact on the lives of people living with Duchenne and Becker.

 Make an Impact